 Apart from our customers, we mainly inform fire experts, fire departments, building inspectorates and building authorities about the fire behavior of PLEXIGLAS®

 According to various technical publications, most victims of fires (about 80%) die from asphyxiation or from breathing in hot, toxic gases.
 Burns and other physical injuries directly caused by fire are responsible for fewer deaths (20%).

 Smoke formation is not an examination criteria for B1 rating.
 Our own tests and those performed by a materials testing institute show that some B1 materials may generate large amounts of smoke in the event of fire.

 The toxicity of smoke gases is not an examination criteria for B1 rating.
 However, toxicological tests on materials have shown that some materials rated B1 do release acutely toxic gases in the event of fire.

 The corrosiveness of smoke gases is not determined during tests for the B1 rating.
 However, examinations on the corrosiveness of materials have shown that some materials rated B1 may develop corrosive gases in the event of fire.

 First of all, it is heated by a source of ignition until it starts to burn.
 The flames spread across its surface.
 The burning material heats up its environment and may thereby ignite other materials.
 Many materials additionally release toxic combustion gases and/or copious amounts of smoke.

-- Shape and mass - type of composite - spatial configuration - type, intensity and length of exposure to source of ignition, ventilation
+type, intensity and length of exposure to source of ignition, ventilation

 That depends on the individual plastic.
 Plastics like polyester, polycarbonate, plasticized and rigid PVC, polystyrene, polyolefin etc. sometimes form much greater quantities of smoke during combustion.
 Some of them may generate dangerous combustion gases.